What is B2B Content Marketing?

 Having a well-planned content brief and success metrics will be a determining factor in the effectiveness of your content marketing or public relations consultant.

-Regardless of whether your organization is B2C or B2B, content marketing relies on you showing up where your customers are.
+Regardless of whether your organization is B2C or B2B, content marketing relies on you showing up where your customers are engaging already, and if that's on social networks, you should be there too..

 Knowing how to create viral content in your niche and designing content specifically for use on the social channels where your audience is engaging will help you fill the top of the marketing funnel.